 Bullying, Harassment, and Prohibited Action Initiative

-The Bullying, Harassment, and Prohibited Action Initiative focuses WorkSafeBC resources on conducting education, consultation, and enforcement activities around workplace bullying, harassment, and prohibited action (formerly known as discriminatory action).
-A particular emphasis will be placed on small businesses and vulnerable industry sectors.
+The Bullying, Harassment, and Prohibited Action Initiative focuses WorkSafeBC resources on conducting education, consultation, and enforcement activities around workplace bullying, harassment, and prohibited action.
+This initiative addresses all industries, but there are three factors driving a stronger focus in certain sectors:

-Bullying, harassment, and prohibited actions are provincial occupational health and safety issues that pose a potential risk to the physical and mental health and safety of workers.
-In 2017, WorkSafeBC responded to over 4,800 inquiries and complaints directly related to bullying, harassment, and prohibited action.
-These areas have experienced an increase in activity and have a similar inspection, analysis, and file management process.
-In addition, nearly 50% of the 2017 complaints of prohibited action cite bullying and harassment as the safety concern raised that led to the alleged prohibited action.
-Therefore, these areas have been combined under one initiative to help streamline the complaint review and resolution process.
+Bullying, harassment, and prohibited action are provincial occupational health and safety issues that pose a risk to the physical and mental health and safety of workers.
+In 2019, WorkSafeBC responded to over 5,000 inquiries and complaints directly related to bullying, harassment, and prohibited action.
+A team of specially trained officers also responded to over 1,000 bullying and harassment questionnaires, and more than 500 prohibited action complaints.

-- Improved customer service by way of continuity of service and timely responses
+- Ensure continued customer service by way of continuity of service and timely responses

 - Assess employer compliance through a targeted industry inspection strategy

-- Facilitate consultation with industry sectors to enhance understanding of employer, supervisor, and worker obligations and enhance compliance
+- Enhance employer and worker understanding of employer, supervisor, and worker obligations with a goal of improving compliance

 - Review and update the bullying & harassment resource tool kit

-- Assist industry sectors with educational resources to develop and implement policies, procedures, and training
+- Assist industry sectors with educational resources to develop and implement effective harassment prevention programs

 - Partner with industry associations to enhance policies and prevention practices in the construction sector

 - Complete an analysis of the 2020 Prime Contractor project on the awareness and implementation of bullying and harassment policies and procedures, and develop tools to assist with sustained compliance in this area

 What you can do

-Our Bullying & harassment pages provide resources and information on how to understand and address some of the health and safety issues to focus on in your industry.
+Our bullying & harassment page provides resources and information to help you better understand and address some of the health and safety issues we'll be focusing on with our inspections and initiatives.